 Progressives gained 12 House seats and two Senate seats in the midterm election, which puts us in a better position than before.
 Even so, it’s important to point out that conservatives still have the power in the Texas lege.

-Here are a few reprehensible bills we have already seen filed for the upcoming session that target the most vulnerable communities in our state.
+Here are a few reprehensible bills filed for this year's session that target the most vulnerable communities in our state.